idris-lang/Idris2/docs/source/reference/pragmas.rst

 ``%hide``
 --------------------

 Hide a definition from imports.
-This is particularly useful when you are re-definiing functions or types from a module but still need to import it.
+This is particularly useful when you are re-defining functions or types from a module but still need to import it.

 .. code-block:: idris